orbitalquark/textadept/docs/api.md

 Functions may also return a working directory and process environment table to operate in.
 By default, the working directory is the current file's parent directory and the environment is Textadept's environment.

+<a id="textadept.run.run_project_commands"></a>
+#### `textadept.run.run_project_commands`

+Map of project root paths to their associated "run" shell command line strings or functions that return such strings.
+Functions may also return a working directory and process environment table to operate in.
+By default, the working directory is the project's root directory and the environment is Textadept's environment.

 <a id="textadept.run.test_commands"></a>